 A trademark is a sign or image that identifies the brand or products of one organisation from those of another.
 The trademark is a badge.
 It must be registered and must be distinctive.
 Protection applies to the trademark rather than the goods or services to which it applies.

-Database rights are similar to a copyright on the contents and arrangement of a database.
-As such the database may be considered to be a literary work and copyright rules would apply to making extracts from it.
+Database rights are like a copyright on the contents and arrangement of a database.
+As such, the database may be a literary work and copyright rules would apply to making extracts from it.

 Commercial use should not be made without the approval of the copyright owner.